approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 > **IMPORTANT:** The registration takes about 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.

-## RUN THE SHAPES APP WITH APPROOV
+## RUN THE SHAPES APP WITH API PROTECTION

 Restart the application on your device to ensure a new Approov token is fetched, tap _Shape_ and you should see this (or a different shape)::